connorjs/eslint-config-connorjs/README.md

   It does not lint `package-lock.json`.

 - Includes [eslint-plugin-jsonc] and registers its `recommended-with-json` and `prettier` rule sets.
-Configures two sorting rules for all JSON files.

-  - 🔧 [jsonc/sort-array-values][jsonc-sort-array-values] to standardize the
-    array member order (no need to think or worry about the “best” order) and reduces merge conflicts.
+- 🔧 Configures sorting rules to standardize the order (no need to think or worry about the “best” order) and reduces merge conflicts.
 Feel free to `eslint-disable` at call sites.

+  - 🔧 [jsonc/sort-array-values][jsonc-sort-array-values]

-  - 🔧 [jsonc/sort-keys][jsonc-sort-keys] sorts the keys.
+  - 🔧 [jsonc/sort-keys][jsonc-sort-keys]

 - Allows comments in JSONC and JSONC-like files (for example, `tsconfig.json`).